pkp/pkp-docs/dev/plugin-guide/en/index.md

 ## What are plugins?

 Plugins add features by hooking in and modifying how the application responds to requests.
-Plugins can add fields to forms, change templates, save new information, modify authentication procedures, create new pages, or change existing screens in the application.
+Plugins can add fields to forms, change templates, save new information, modify authentication procedures, create new pages or change existing screens in the application.

 > If you want to make a new design for your journal or press, please consult the [Theming Guide](/pkp-theming-guide/en).
 {:.notice}